 Upon completing your healthcare administration courses, you may be able to test your skills in an internship or practicum.
 Getting work experience in a local nursing home, hospital, or clinic can help you learn about job openings and build a stronger professional network.

 After earning a certificate or MBA healthcare administration, Indiana graduates can jump into the workforce and start applying for jobs.
 If you are new to the field of healthcare, you may need to get entry-level experience before moving on to managerial positions.

 With specialized training in healthcare informatics, consider using your healthcare administration skills to work as a medical records technician.
-Job openings for medical records technician may swell 18% by the year 2024 (O*Net, 2016).
-The average healthcare administration salary is $36,440 per year (BLS, 2016).
+Job openings for medical records technician are projected to swell by 11% between 2018 and 2028.
+The average salary in this field is $47,150 per year.

 Check out plenty of work settings as you look for ways to use your health administration degree.
 In addition to facilities that provide healthcare, you may pursue openings in government agencies, insurance companies, and research facilities.

 Make today the day you take the first step toward a new career.

 Reach out to health administrative training programs on the list below to learn more.

 - New Hampshire

 - New York